This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Bottom Line on Supplements for Brain Health

-The myths include instant results, omega-3 as a cure-all, supplements always being safe, guaranteed focus, and vitamins replacing lifestyle.
+Common myths include instant results, omega-3 as a cure-all, guaranteed focus, full safety of all supplements, and the idea that vitamins can replace lifestyle habits.

 Leave a comment